Waxhaw people: 18th century

 The Native Americans first had success at Goose Creek, ambushing and defeating 90 men under the command of Thomas Barker, son-in-law of Col. James Moore.
 Barker and his men had been led into the ambush by a Native American slave who had been freed by Col. Moore.
 Barker and 26 of his men were killed.
 The defeat of Capt.
 Barker was quickly followed by the Yamasee and Waxhaw besieging a small fort garrisoned by 30 men, both white and black; it quickly fell.
 In July the Native American warriors were defeated and driven out of Goose Creek by George Chicken.
 Shortly after this defeat, the Catawba made peace with South Carolina.
 In the process, they turned on the Waxhaw and most likely destroyed them as a tribe.

 Historians debate the time of the tribe's disbanding.
 Peter Moore and William Ramsey argue that they disbanded immediately following the Yamasee War against English colonists in the 1710s.
-Moore suggested that the surviving Waxhaw either merged with the Cheraw or traveled south with the Yamasee.
+Moore suggested that the surviving Waxhaw either were adopted into the Cheraw or traveled south with the Yamasee.
 In Robert Ney McNeely's 1912 history of Union County, he suggested that the Waxhaw continued on as an independent tribe until the 1740s, but primary sources do not corroborate this.